dakom/bevy-issue-8992/README.md

 [https://dakom.github.io/bevy-issue-8992](https://dakom.github.io/bevy-issue-8992)

-_note: the gltf assets are external, but the wasm itself is around 50MB... all in all, wait a while for things to load - no progress bar atm_
+_note: the gltf assets are external, but the wasm itself is also not small... all in all, wait a while for things to load - no progress bar atm_

 # About